chrisemezue/jax-dag-gflownet/README_CAUSAL_INFERENCE.md

     **👋🏽 B: ATE for true graphs in MEC**: For a more qualitative evaluation, we are not comparing against one true DAG but all the DAGs in its MEC.
 More details can be found [here](https://www.notion.so/chrisemezue/Evaluation-Details-7807d7cbf104474c95ca8e36cb3c507f).

     This calculation is very similar to **A** above.
 We have the file `causal_inference_true.py` which handles this.
 Like above, we need to specify some variables, specifically the baseline folder (`BASELINE_FOLDER`).
 The program saves the ATE csvs in a `variable_ates` folder within the `BASELINE_FOLDER` folder.
 To kick off this operation, run `sbatch job_true_main.sh`

+    > Note: Before calculating the ATE for the true graphs, we need to get their CPDAG and then get their DAG samples from MEC.
+Therefore we need to run `get_cpdag.sh` and then `get_all_orientations_dag.sh` for the particular baseline of interest.